-It's this lack of an agreed upon global standard that fosters fragmentation.
-For example, the major retailers have their own standards, measurements and ways of reporting.
-It's up to their supply bases to try to meet those disparate standards - a Herculean task.
+It's this lack of an agreed-upon global standard, that fosters fragmentation.
+For example, most significant retailers utilize specific standards, measurements, and ways of reporting, and it’s up to their supply bases to try to meet those differing and incomparable standards - a Herculean task.

-So supply chain actors worldwide need to take two big steps: commit to a global chain of custody standards; and collect and validate data.
+So, supply chain actors worldwide, need to take two significant steps: commit to a global chain of custody standards; and collect and validate data.

-That requires the creation of a true digital network that enables supply chain managers to collect, analyze and share information in real-time with their partners.
-This will allow them to react to sudden opportunities and risks.
+That requires the creation of an accurate digital network that enables supply chain managers to collect, analyze and share information in real time with their partners, so allowing them to react to sudden opportunities and risks.

-That's why we're working to create the Gravity Community.
-It will enable you to connect and collaborate with all users.
-That includes those outside your network.
+That's why we're working to create the Gravity Community!
+It will enable you to connect and collaborate with all users, including those outside of your network.

-Companies that embrace supply chain traceability will be better able to meet their own sustainability policies and their customers' high expectations.
-We encourage you to join the Fashion Revolution.
-Ask your partners and your customers to learn about the real people throughout your supply chain. #whomademyclothes
+Companies that embrace supply chain traceability will be better able to meet their sustainability policies and their customers' high expectations.
+We encourage you to join the Fashion Revolution and to ask your partners and customers, to learn about the real people throughout your supply chain. #whomademyclothes